chriscdn/promise-semaphore/README.md

 semaphore.release([key]);
 ```

-The `release` call should be executed from a `finally` block (whether using promises or a try/catch block) to guarantee it gets called.
+The `release` method should be called within a `finally` block (whether using promises or a `try/catch` block) to ensure the lock is released.

 ### Check if a lock can be acquired